-How To Improve Reading Comprehension For Your Children?
+How To Improve Reading Comprehension Skills In Your Children?

 Comprehension skills are crucial to your child’s future.
-It helps children enjoy reading and is an effective way to improve their academic performance.
-But it is also a tool of discovery that they can use for their entire life.
+They improve reading enthusiasm in kids and boost their academic performance.
+Moreover, they are also learning tools that they can use for the entirety of their lives.

-Imagine your child reading through an employment contract, and not able to understand what is written.
-Or reading a book and being unable to learn the important life lessons contained within.
-Regardless of the profession your children choose in the coming decades ahead, comprehension plays an important role.
+Imagine your child reading through an employment contract, and not being able to understand what is written.
+Or reading a book but failing to take away the valuable life lessons it contains.
+Regardless of the profession your children choose in the future, comprehension plays a vital role in their linguistic success.

-At one year old, they will communicate by pointing, using sign language and babbling.
-Even though your child is not saying anything, he is comprehending more than you think.
-Try talking about her favourite food or toy and see a smile come across his face.
+Babbling, pointing, and sign language are all ways that one-year-olds communicate.
+Despite the lack of speech, your child understands more than you think.
+Try talking about their favourite food or toy, and you're sure to see a smile spread across their face.
 This is a sign that your child has started comprehending.1

-How can I help my one-year-old comprehend better?
+How can I help my one-year-old have better comprehension skills?

-- Speak to him as much as possible, particularly when you are bathing, feeding or changing him.
-This is the time when you have his full and undivided attention.
+- Speak to him or her as much as possible, particularly when you are bathing, feeding, or changing them.
+This is the time when you have their full and undivided attention.

-- Try describing things, pointing at things and telling him about what’s happening around him.
+- Try describing and pointing at things, and telling them about what’s happening around.

-- Use simple and clear language such as "This is a red ball,” so your child starts making associations.
+- Make sure your language is straightforward and basic, such as "This is a red ball," to encourage your youngster to form associations.

 Fun and Games

-How can I help my two-year-old comprehend better?
+How can I improve the comprehension skills of my two-year-old ?

-- From 12-24 months, exploration is at the heart of every child’s mind and play becomes a crucial step for learning and developing.2 Take advantage of this and incorporate play when trying to teach your toddlers new words.
+- From the age of 12 to 24 months, exploration is at the heart of every child’s mind and play becomes a crucial step for learning and development.2 Use this to your advantage by incorporating play into your efforts to teach your toddlers new words.

-- Start with nursery rhymes like “head, shoulder, knees and toes” to teach them about their body.
+- Start with simple nursery rhymes like “head, shoulder, knees, and toes” to teach them about their body.

 - You can also try placing photos of different animals around the house.
-Then, encourage your child to match the animal to the correct animal noise you make.
+Encourage your child to match the animal to the correct animal noise you make.

-- Try making learning all about fun and games at this stage.
+- Try to make learning all about fun and games at this stage.

 Look Who’s Talking

-How can I help my three-year-old comprehend better?
+How can I help improve the comprehension skills of my three-year-old?

 - Start off by making sure you have one-on-one time with your child.
 Have conversations with him about how his day went.